khoborerkagoj/inc/steps/step9/README.md

 We move `_scheme_entry` to `lib.s` and added context save and restore; also move heap pointer to `EBP` and stack pointer to `ESP` as before.

+# Save original pointer on stack
+With our new implementation, we pass the context pointer in `ECX`, and hold it there for the duration of execution of `R_scheme_entry`.
+Rather than doing this, we can save `ECX` onto the stack of `R_scheme-entry` (that is, after we have switched the stack pointer), and restore it from the stack after we return.
+Note that this puts a burden on us to make sure the Scheme stack is at exactly the same value when it returns to `scheme_entry`.
+This is what we have done so far, but if later we implement early returns (e.g. `call/cc` or equivalent), we will have to pay attention to restore the stack pointer to where it was when the continuation was created.

+The actual save and restore is quite simple: right before `R_scheme_entry`, we execute `push ECX` right before calling `R_scheme_entry`, and `pop ECX` right after we return.
+This then allows us to use `ECX` freely in our generated assembly.

 ### Assembly investigation
 * Creating functions in a new assembly file and declaring them with `._globl` makes them accessible.
 Unlike other assemblers, CLANG does